LucasVance/2100/docs/index.md

 # 2100: Restoring the American Dream

+> This site is a work-in-progress.
+Many of the claims need to be substantiated further.
+However, the core logic is all here; until completion, it does represent a good picture of an exposition

 Most of us were taught a simple picture of how society works:

 -   The State exists to keep the Corporation in check.